-Threshold income is one of two measures used to determine if a member has a tapered annual allowance limit.
+Threshold income is one of two measures used to determine if a member has a tapered annual allowance.

-The threshold income measure helps to provide certainty for individuals with lower salaries who may have one off spikes in their employer pension contributions.
-If the individual’s net (taxable) income is no more than £110,000 they will not normally be subject to the tapered annual allowance.
+The threshold income measure helps to provide certainty for individuals with lower salaries who may have one off spikes in the value of their employer pension contributions.
+If the individual’s net (taxable) income is no more than £200,000 they will not normally be subject to the tapered annual allowance.
 However, anti-avoidance rules will apply so that any salary sacrifice for pension savings set up on or after 9 July 2015 will be included in the threshold income calculation.

 For the process to calculate threshold income see Steps 1 and 2 of “The process for calculating adjusted income” detailed below.

 Any taxable lump sum pension death benefits accruing in the tax year (ITEPA 2003 section 636A-4ZA) plus

 Employment income given up for pension contributions (i.e. salary sacrifice) under an arrangement made on or after 9 July 2015 less

 The gross amount of any relief at source pension contributions (to ensure that when calculating threshold income, there is parity between any contributions made under net pay, which are deducted arriving at taxable income, and relief at source).